DanielJMoser/ObsidianVault/Diverses/Bachelorprüfung/Presentation.md

 ---
 ## New Focus
 - **Literature-based** thesis
-- Extensive **literature review** -> a viable endeavor?
+- Extensive **literature review** -> viable endeavour?
 - **Common traits** in successful dog-like social robots
-- Which ones could be applied with Spot?
+- Which ones could be applied to Spot?

 ---
 ## Literature Review